wkranti/KraGstrob/_posts/2018-6-9-Generating JSON from alignment.md

             cd /path/to/Montreal-Forced-Aligner/thirdparty.
        {% endhighlight %}

-    b) Run the
+    b) Run the thirdparty/kaldibinaries.py script, pointing it to where Kaldi was built

       {% highlight shell %}
-       thirdparty/kaldibinaries.py script, pointing it to where Kaldi was built (python thirdparty/kaldibinaries.py /path/to/kaldi/root).
+       python thirdparty/kaldibinaries.py /path/to/kaldi/root
       {% endhighlight %}

     c) Run